Teen Wolf: Plot

-Stiles merchandises "Teen Wolf" paraphernalia and Pamela finally begins paying attention to Scott.
-After he gets a role as a "werewolf cavalryman" in the school play alongside her, she comes onto him in the dressing room and they have sex.
-Later, after a date set up to make Mick jealous, Pamela tells Scott that she is not interested in him as a boyfriend, much to his disappointment.
-Harold tells Scott he is responsible for vice principal Rusty Thorne breathing down his neck due to a scare he had given him when he was in high school.
-He advises Scott to be himself.
+Stiles merchandises "Teen Wolf" paraphernalia, and Pamela finally begins paying attention to Scott.
+After he gets a role as a "werewolf cavalryman" in a Civil War school play alongside her, they have sex in the dressing room.
+Later, after a date set up to make Mick jealous, Pamela tells Scott that she is not interested in him as a boyfriend.
+Harold tells Scott he is responsible for his son's conflicts with vice principal Rusty Thorne, explaining that when they were in high school, Harold scared him in an attempt to protect Scott’s mother.
+He advises Scott to be himself and avoid abusing his wolf powers.

-Boof agrees to go with Scott to the upcoming Spring Dance, but only if he goes as himself.
+Boof agrees to go with Scott to the Spring Dance but only if he goes as himself.
 Scott goes alone as the Wolf instead.
-She takes him into the hallway and they kiss, which turns Scott back into himself.
+Boof takes him into the hallway and they kiss, which turns Scott back into himself.
 When they return to the dance, Scott garners everyone's attention, including Pamela.
-A jealous Mick punches him in the face, then proceeds to insult Boof and taunt Scott until the Wolf angrily attacks.
-Scott runs out of the hall right into Thorne, who threatens expulsion.
-Harold defends his son before going on to intimidate Thorne by growling in his face, causing the vice principal to wet himself.
+A jealous Mick punches him in the face, then insults Boof and taunts Scott until the Wolf angrily attacks.
+Horrified by his loss of control, Scott flees but encounters Thorne in the hall.
+Thorne attempts to expel Scott, but Harold sends his son home before intimidating Thorne by growling in his face, causing the vice principal to wet himself.

-Scott renounces using the Wolf and quits the basketball team.
-During the championship game, he arrives to rally his teammates to play without the Wolf.
-Despite the odds, the team begins to work together and they make ground against the Dragons.
-During the final quarter, behind by one point, Scott is fouled by Mick at the buzzer.
+Scott renounces using the Wolf.
+During the championship game, he arrives to rally his teammates.
+Despite the odds, the team works together and makes ground against the Dragons.
+During the final quarter, behind by one point, Scott is fouled hard by Mick at the buzzer.
 He makes both free throws, winning the championship.
 Brushing past Pamela, he kisses Boof as his father embraces them both.
 Mick tells Pamela that they should leave, but she tells him to "drop dead" and storms off while everyone else celebrates the victory.